-During the interview when I tried to credit BRAC for playing a pivotal role in the development of the country, he readily deflected the praise and credited the whole country for it.
+During the interview when I tried to credit Brac for playing a pivotal role in development of the country, he readily deflected the praise and credited the whole country for it.

 "When we started, people used to walk barefoot in villages, women used to walk without blouses.
 The entire country has progressed and not just because of the work of BRAC."